chrisriesgo/mcc16/README.md

 > _Note - these plugins aren't published on NuGet._

 - **Plugin.FeatureTracking** - source code for my _Plugin.FeatureTracking_ plugin that was created using the bait-and-switch approach.
+This plugin now lives in its own [/FeatureTrackingPlugin](https://github.com/chrisriesgo/FeatureTrackingPlugin) repository.